Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-33.5-metadyskolia.md

 They got Brad’s attention and he managed to guide the writhing Collie in their direction, and even managed to secure a handshake.
 Ava didn’t even notice that his hand was a prosthetic until she was squeezing plastic.

 "I think you’ll love Hannah," he said after the introductions were complete, "And we’re glad to find somewhere for her, too.
-She’s… a handful."
+She’s... a handful."

 Ava had knelt and was getting thoroughly acquainted with her new best friend by giving her a massage behind the ears.
 Hannah had plopped her butt down and was enthusiastically polishing the tiles with her tail.
 "A handful?"

 "She has a lot of energy.
-But, you said you have an active lifestyle, so…"
+But, you said you have an active lifestyle, so..."

 "Oh, she’ll love Cimbrean," Ava promised.
-"Big parks, lots of good jogging and cycle paths, not many cars…"
+"Big parks, lots of good jogging and cycle paths, not many cars..."

 "That’s great!"
 Brad smiled warmly.
 "Anyway.
 Why don’t we head back to your home and I’ll go through what she can do for you and how to keep her at her best, okay?"